AmeliaM-G/Hang-Man-CPlusPlus/README.md

   .vs/HangMan/v16 file in repository which is not needed and uploaded unknowingly, do not know how to delete.

 Planned Improvements:
-  distinguishing between wrong guess and previously guessed. displaying list of previous incorrect guesses.
+  Distinguishing between wrong guess and previously guessed.
+  Displaying list of previous incorrect guesses.
+  Generate words randomly from dictionary.